Accumet Is Equipped to Handle Your Toughest Laser Cutting Jobs

 |Ceramic||0.125" (1/8th inch)|

-As laser cutting introduces virtually no mechanical force on a part and no processing material that could remain on a part or damage it, fixturing and setting up a laser-cutting job can be done very rapidly.
-Depending on the material and the job, laser cutting may also cut and finish a part in a single step, removing the need for time-consuming and costly post-processing.
+With precision laser cutting there is no direct mechanical force on a part and no direct processing that produces residual material that can cause damage.
+Fixturing and setting up a precision laser-cutting job can be done very rapidly even with very tight tolerances.
+Depending on the material and the job, laser cutting parts and materials can also be precision laser cut and finished in a single step, removing the need for time-consuming and costly secondary post-processing.